Azure/acs-engine/docs/kubernetes.md

 * [Kubernetes Windows Walkthrough](kubernetes.windows.md) - shows how to create a Kubernetes cluster on Windows.
 * [Kubernetes with GPU support Walkthrough](kubernetes.gpu.md) - shows how to create a Kubernetes cluster with GPU support.

-### Managed Disks

-While [Managed disks](../examples/disks-managed/README.md) are supported for the node OS disks, they are currently not supported for persistent volumes.
-See https://github.com/kubernetes/kubernetes/pull/46360 for details.

 ## Known issues and mitigations

 ### Node "NotReady" due to lost TCP connection